L33T-H4X0R-D00D/MK802II-Tools/README.md

 43. Once the previous step completes, type "sudo apt upgrade" and press enter.
 44. Once the previous step completes, type "sudo apt dist-upgrade" and press enter.

-Your device is now configured and update.
+Your device is now configured and updated.
 The next step is to open your custom signage URL.